-The value of a clear returns page
+The value of a clear return policy page

-On the other hand, a well-designed ecommerce returns page can provide the affirmation a customer needs to seal the deal.
+A well-designed ecommerce returns page can provide the affirmation a customer needs to seal the deal.
 All it takes is an understanding of the elements that make up a top-notch page.

 Now let’s show you a few examples of great ecommerce brands that follow the four “I’s” framework with their returns pages.